brycefrank/spsys/README.md

 hex_frame %>% subsample(c(1,1), a)
 ```

-Of course we will be interested in all possible subsamples.
+In most assessments we will be interested in all possible subsamples.
 Here we iterate over all possible subsamples and compute the simple random sampling with replacement estimator

 ```{r}
 all_starts <- subsample_starts(a)